The Difference Between a Wolf/Hybrid and a Dog

 Would you raise a lion and call it your kitty, then expect it to grow and be the same pet as your house cat?
 I think most of my readers will answer with a definite "no." It's kind of funny to me how many people think they can take a wolf or hybrid and raise it as a normal dog.

 I write this article after doing a lot of research about the dog versus the wolf and the hybrid.
 I personally had an experience back in Kansas with a hybrid that was turned loose in the small town where my family and I lived.
 This hybrid ended up being shot by the police in our neighbor's front yard.
 My wife and I witnessed it firsthand.
 We later learned that this animal was purposely turned loose in the countryside because the owner could not handle him.
 He worked his way into town only to be killed.
-It was a sad and tragic ending to this innocent hybrid's life, all because someone thought they could raise it as a dog.
+It was a sad and tragic ending to this innocent hybrid's life, all because someone thought they could raise it like a dog.

 This article will show you there is a huge difference between the dog and the wolf or hybrid.
 If anyone reads this article and still thinks a wolf or hybrid can be raised as a dog, you would only be fooling yourself.